barbosantos/kafka-studies/chapter_3/notes.md

 ```

-We can also use kafka cloud schema registry, or it's version on kubernetes (e.g. strimzi https://github.com/lsst-sqre/strimzi-registry-operator)
+We can also use kafka cloud schema registry, or it's version on kubernetes (e.g. strimzi https://github.com/lsst-sqre/strimzi-registry-operator) and more.